apaz-cli/apaz-cli.github.io/blog/Revelations.md

 * I will fill more in later.
 But basically I had a littlespace experience after I broke from stress, and now I understand how it works, how to get there, and why people like it.

 ## Revelation 6: Meet lots of different kinds of people.

+I figured out revelations 4 and 5 very quickly, one after another, after I started talking to a new group of people.
+If I hadn't talked to these people, I would not have learned these things.
+This knowledge would have remained inacessible.

+This makes me think that there are probably other revelations that are implicitly understood by communities I haven't talked to yet.
+I should seek them out and talk to them.

+learned about yet., but that I have no context for yet.

 * Revelations 1-3 are 5+ years old.
 Revelation 4 is less than a week old.
 * This knowledge only became accessible after I started learning about erotic hypnosis.
 * There are probably other revelations that are understood by communities I haven't learned about yet, but that I have no context for yet.

 ## Revelation 7: Begging

-* It comes from the heart
-* Anything polite works.
+For many years I didn't understand how to beg.
+It seemed... cringe?
+I've always had trouble with asking for things.
+In kink but also the rest of my life.
+Ever since childhood when I convinced myself that I didn't want anything from the candy aisle.
+Because then I would have to ask for things.
+And I hate asking for things.

+But eventually something clicked.
+I learned that it's not about asking for things.
+What that you're begging for doesn't matter.
+Neither does actually getting it.
+Often it's actually better if you don't get it.
+Begging is for expressing emotion.

-* I've gotten a lot of milegage out of repeating please, thank you, master, mistress, no, I'm sorry, etc.
+As such, the actual words you use don't matter.
+I've gotten a lot of milegage out of repeating please, thank you, master, mistress, no, I'm sorry, etc. You can mix and match, even words that are contradictory.
+It doesn't matter, as long as the words come from the heart your emotions will come across.

 ## Revelation 8: Topping while burned out.

 I use bottoming as a way to relax and deal with stress a lot of the time.
 Topping doesn't really have that effect on me.
 It's very fulfilling, but generally it makes me more burned out, not less.

-It's sort of weird to tell your submissive partner "Hey, I don't want to see you tonight, not in the mood, I would rather see this other person instead, because they have a quality you do not."
-That's pretty clearly not great for a submissive's self esteem, and I don't like cancelling plans.
-So I ended up pushing myself to top anyway, and I'd do intense scenes even when I wasn't in the headspace for it.
+This can be hard, because I don't like cancelling plans.
+It's sort of weird to tell your submissive partner "Hey, I don't want to see you tonight, not in the mood."
+Cancelling is not great for a submissive's self esteem.
+Speaking from experience, it hurts a lot.
+So I end up pushing myself to top anyway, and I used to do intense scenes even when I wasn't in the headspace for it.
 Wasn't very fun actually.
 Or at least not nearly as fun as it could have been.
 I don't think I was as good a top for them as I could have been either.

 I only recently sort of learned how to top while burned out.
 By pretty much relaxing together, while also topping.
 Turns out that you can just order someone to be your body pillow.
 Then watch a show and sleepily bite at their neck and whisper in their ear and listen to their mewling.
 That sort of thing.
 It's pretty fun.

-The best thing is to not be burned out.
+The best approach is to not be burned out.
 I'm not great at that.
 Or to have a scene planned, so you don't have to figure out what to do on the fly, which generally requires mental capacity.
 Not great at that either, I procrastinate and adhd spiral.
 Room for improvement there.

-But at least these things don't have to completely wreck the experience.
+But the point is that being burned out doesn't have to completely wreck the experience.
 There are ways to be dominant that are low effort but high emotional payoff.
-You probably shouldn't be beating someone to a pulp while burned out, but you can still bond with them, make them feel small and loved, and have a generally good time.
+You probably shouldn't be beating someone to a pulp while you're burned out, but you can still bond with them, make them feel small and loved, and have a generally good time.